International students in the United Kingdom: Graduate route for international students

 In May 2025, the newly-elected Labour government released its immigration white paper containing its proposals to reduce migration.
 Measures included reducing the term of the graduate visa to 18 months, new English language requirements for dependants of students and a new levy and tougher requirements for sponsoring institutions.
 Proposals to limit the graduate route by the Home Office were spurred by concerns over the number of international students moving into the asylum system and the number entering low-paid work.
-In 2024, around 40,000 asylum seekers had previously held a UK visa, with study visas making up about 40 per cent of this figure.
-The paper found that the majority of asylum claims were made as their visa expiry date was approaching which suggested "some people might therefore be using the student route to make claims for humanitarian protection when circumstances in their country have not changed".
 The Migration Advisory Committee found that 60 per cent of people on a graduate visa earned less than £30,000 after 12 months on the scheme, although its investigation also concluded that there was "no evidence" of the scheme being abused and recommended that the scheme should be kept.

+In February 2026, data released by the Office for National Statistics found that the re-introduction of the graduate visa significantly changed the behaviour of international students.
+By June 2025, 62 per cent of non-EU students and their family members who arrived within the past two years had transitioned to a new visa to stay in the UK, which was significantly up compared to the 17 per cent recorded for the period between June 2018 and June 2020.
+The proportion of students from EU countries who switched to a new visa was largely unchanged in the same period at about 13 per cent.

+International education strategy

+In 2019, the UK government's International Education Strategy set a target to recruit 600,000 international students in higher education and to increase the value of higher education exports to £35 billion by 2030.

+The recruitment target was met a decade earlier - in only one year.
+In January 2026, the newly elected Labour government released its new International Education Strategy which set to increase education exports to £40 billion by 2030, equivalent to an extra £7 billion in four years.
+Unlike the 2019 strategy, this strategy did not include a target to recruit a specific number of students and instead committed to the sustainable recruitment of “high-quality international students”.
+The new strategy identified transnational education, where students study for a UK qualification outside of the country through a branch campus or online, as a focal point.